marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 The technical implementation utilized Ethereum blockchain with an ERC-721 token pointing to metadata stored on IPFS for decentralization and persistence.
 This architecture represents best practices for NFT creation, though the environmental impact of the transaction during Ethereum's Proof-of-Work period generated criticism.
 The case illustrates both the transformative potential of NFTs for digital artists seeking recognition and economic sustainability, and the speculative, volatile nature of markets that may undermine long-term creative ecosystems.

-### Case Study 2: Kings of Leon's NFT Album Release
+### B. Case Study 2: Kings of Leon's NFT Album Release

 In March 2021, rock band Kings of Leon became the first major musical act to release an album as an NFT, offering "When You See Yourself" through the platform YellowHeart (Vasan et al., 2022).
 The release included three NFT types: a special album package ($50 each, unlimited two-week availability), "golden ticket" NFTs providing lifetime front-row concert seats and exclusive perks (18 available), and audiovisual art NFTs (six available).
 The release generated over $2 million, with $600,000 designated for charity.